 Article 49 Responsibilities of the managing authority

-1. The managing authority shall ensure that, within six months of the programme's approval, there is a website where information on programmes under its responsibility is available, covering the programme’s objectives, activities, available funding opportunities and achievements.
+1. The managing authority shall ensure that, within six months of the decision approving the programme, there is a website where information on programmes under its responsibility is available, covering the programme’s objectives, activities, available funding opportunities and achievements.

-2. The managing authority shall ensure the publishing on the website referred to in paragraph 1, or on the single website portal referred to in point (b) of Article 46, a timetable of the planned calls for proposals that should be updated at least three times a year with the following indicative data:
+2. The managing authority shall ensure the publication on the website referred to in paragraph 1, or on the single website portal referred to in point (b) of Article 46, of a timetable of the planned calls for proposals, that is updated at least three times a year, with the following indicative data:

 (a) geographical area covered by the call for proposal;